reidfalconer/agribrain/README.md

 - **Python IoT app deployed in a Docker container via BalenaCloud**
 - **Grafana dashboard to analyze data**

-One option to deploy AgriBrain is via [Balena] (https://www.balena.io).
+One option to deploy AgriBrain is via [Balena](https://www.balena.io).
 Balena offers a slim Linux distribution for IoT devices that connects to the cloud and makes it simple to deploy apps via [Docker] (https://www.docker.com) containers on a whole fleet of IoT devices simultanenously.

 Deploying a new application to connected devices is as simple as pushing a commit to the cloud - it then immediately starts running on our IoT device fleet.